angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 }
 ```

 To retrieve a specific blog post, we issue a `get` request then map the response to convert some dates.
-Notice we don't call `subscribe` here so the class that uses the `PostsServiceService` can control when the call is triggered, and furthermore can chain other `RxJS` operators as needed.
+Notice we don't call `subscribe` here so the class that uses the `BlogPostsService` can control when the call is triggered, and furthermore can chain other `RxJS` operators as needed.

 So let's check how we can test this service.